klebs6/klebs-general/workspacer/generate-report-trait/README.md

-# Generate Report
+# Generate Report Trait

-`generate-report` is a minimal crate that defines a trait for generating reports.
+`generate-report-trait` is a minimal crate that defines a trait for generating reports.
 The trait, `GenerateReport`, allows you to standardize report creation by specifying associated types for the report output and any errors that might occur during report generation.

 ## Features